-Colorectal cancer is the second most common cause of cancer deaths in the United States.
-The lifetime risk of developing colorectal cancer is 1 in 23 for men and 1 in 24 for women.
+Colorectal cancer is the third most common cause of cancer deaths in the United States.
+The lifetime risk of developing colorectal cancer is 1 in 23 for men and 1 in 26 for women.
 However, when caught early, colorectal cancer is 90% treatable.

 Dr. Nicholas Battista, a specialist in gastroenterology at Sanford Clinic in Bismarck, North Dakota, answers common questions around colorectal cancer, screening options and reasons to get screened.

 Colorectal cancer is a cancer of the large intestine (or colon) or the lower part of the digestive system.
 Rectal cancer is cancer of the last several inches of the colon.
 Together, these are referred to as colorectal cancers.

 Most colorectal cancers start as a growth on the inner lining of the colon or rectum.
 These growths are called polyps, which can become cancerous over time.
 Screening tests can find polyps, which can then be removed before turning into cancer.

 Colorectal screenings are recommended for individuals starting at age 45.
 The risk of getting colorectal cancer increases as you age.

 Other risk factors include:

 - Ethnicity (Black, American Indian or Alaskan Native)

 - Sex (males are at a higher risk)